LiteLDev/levilamina-mod-template/README.md

 1. Clone the new repository into a local folder.

-1. Change the plugin name in `xmake.lua`.
+1. Change the plugin name and the expected LeviLamina version in `xmake.lua`.

 1. Add your code.